RocketChat/Rocket.Chat/.changeset/odd-cheetahs-heal.md

 '@rocket.chat/queue-wrapper': minor
 ---

+add: getDb() on BaseModel
+new: PersistentQueueModel
-feat: new queue-wrapper package
+new: queue-wrapper package

-feat: uses new queue-wrapper as the queue implementation in Federation
+uses new queue-wrapper as the queue implementation in Federation